diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 1/00 React - Intro.md

 ### Multi-Page Application

-We built applications where every URL request made by the browser, is responded back by the server, by a HTML document (View).
+We built applications where every URL request made by the browser, gets a response back from the server, containing an HTML document (View).